 Christians are called upon by Jesus to have a childlike Christian faith.
 Each part needs to work together for the body's greater good.
-Jesus' assertion rocked his listeners on their heels and challenges us today, "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these."
-Jesus clearly taught here, by his word and in his actions, that babies and children always hold passports to the Kingdom of God.
+Jesus' assertion rocked his listeners on their heels and challenges us today.
+"Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these."
+Jesus taught here, by his word and in his actions, that babies and children always hold passports to the Kingdom of God.
 All adults also need to have a childlike Christian faith.
 We are all called to be like children in this respect.
-Mentally challenged persons, like infants, are too precious in God's eyes and so often exhibit the same kind of childlike innocent faith.✞
+Like infants, mentally challenged persons are precious in God's eyes and often exhibit the same kind of childlike innocent faith.✞

 The various parts of the human body need one another, like a group of children playing together.
 Each piece requires the other for harmony.
 "The eye cannot say to the hand, "I don't need you!"
 Imagine strolling along the road, and a snarling dog races up behind you.
 Your ears hear the growling first and immediately flash a message to your brain.
 Your arm muscles react instantaneously and pull your hand to safety!
 In this way, your body protects your fragile fingers from the dog's teeth.
 The different parts act together in so many ways for the Body's greater good.
-The linked members of the Household Body work together in harmony for the greater good of both the faith community and also the people it ministers to.✞
+The Household Body's linked members work together in harmony for the greater good of both the faith community and the people to whom it ministers.✞

 Supporting household bodies are the place to build friendships in the Body of Christ as in a long-distance race.
 Two killer whales will swim alongside a third that has become sick and cradles it on their backs so it can breathe the air at the surface.
 Geese fly in a "V" shaped formation to slipstream one another.
 When the lead bird tires from the wind's buffeting, it drops back, and another takes its place.
 In mist or clouds, geese honk to locate each other.
 By flying together, rather than singly, they cover much greater distances and support each other in this way.✞